-A word of appreciation also goes to Mr. Monde Tom, our Provincial Administrator for technically leading the National intervention.
-We also thank the rest of the national intervention team as well as the staff of the national and provincial treasury.
+A word of appreciation also goes to Mr. Monde Tom, our Provincial Administrator and National Treasury Deputy Director-General, Mr. Kenneth Brown for technically leading the process of drafting this budget.
+We thank you and your team as well as your colleagues in both the national and provincial treasury.